rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 - char

 ## Non-primitive
+- Array
+- Class
 - String [Also a class]
-- Array
-- Classes

-Each type of data is stored in memory which occupies some space
+> Each type of data is stored in memory which occupies some space

 | Type    | Size in memory | It stores                                                            |
 | :------ | :------------- | :------------------------------------------------------------------- |